bailwillharr/engine/README.md

 - Support dynamic shadow mapping (at least for shadows cast from the scene's sun)

-- Sort out LOG_X calls and ensure DEBUG, TRACE, INFO, etc are being used appropriately

 ## Medium priority (next week)

 - UI generator exposed at the Application level (Scene UI Systems could use this to draw menus every frame)